KohLeeHuang/RepData_PeerAssessment1/PA1_template.md

 The mean total daily number of steps before and after imputing the missing data remain the same.

-The median total daily number of steps before and after imputing the missing data differ by only one step (`r round(s1median.steps, digits =0)` steps before vs `r round(s3median.steps, digits = 0)` after imputing the missing values).
+The median total daily number of steps before and after imputing the missing data differ by only one step (10765 steps before vs 10766 after imputing the missing values).

 ## Are there differences in activity patterns between weekdays and weekends?